tommasorigon/India-SequentiaLogit/results.md

 ![](https://raw.githubusercontent.com/tommasorigon/India-SequentiaLogit/master/img/Age_effect.jpg)

-## Random effects: graphs
+## State-specific effects

-In the following, we reproduce the boxplots for the random effects.
+In the following, we reproduce the boxplots for the state-specific effects (see Figure 4).

 ```r